aura-nw/docs/docs/integrate/exchange/accounts.md

 - The `PrivKey` is used to generate `digital signatures` to prove that an `Address` associated with the `PrivKey` approved of a given `message`.

 ### Account validation
-Aura native accounts have the following formats:
+Since Aura support both Cosmos and EVM, native accounts have the following formats:
 - Cosmos address: `aura<bech32encoding>`.
 So an address should look like this: `aura1cxa3axrm9qz22ctk0yppuh90x38afqc7enzckj`.
 - EVM address: `0x address`.
 Example: `0xc1bb1e987b2804a5617679021e5caf344fd4831e`